How A Homegrown Documentary Fellowship Is Amplifying Voices That Are Seldom Heard

 It continues even today.
 Mainstream media shapes our perspectives about gender identity and so you can trust that they are, at least to some extent, misinformed.
 The only way for truth then, is to make way for marginalised voices to take centre stage and lead the narrative.
 And that's what Rough Edges aims to do.

 Instituted in 2022, the collective seeks to enable, mentor, produce and disseminate imaginative documentary films that are informed by feminist and queer politics.
-It celebrates the distinct voices of women, queer & trans artists who capture the challenges they face in their lives in the backdrop of an unequal world.
-What makes these films of value is that both the real-life stories and the visual language used to tell them comes from a place of queer and feminine expression.
+It celebrates the distinct voices of women, queer & trans artists who capture the everyday realities of their lives in the backdrop of an unequal world.
+What makes these films of value is that both the real-life stories and the visual language used to tell them comes from a place of queer and feminist expressions.

 A still from 'Umbro' by Prachee Bajania